Expected waiting times

 How can you support us to improve our waiting times

-Please read more on what to do if you receive a message from us.
+Please read more about what to do if you receive a message from us.

 If you find it hard to walk or if you need medical support during your journey, you may be eligible for our non-emergency transport service.